 Numerous studies have been conducted along these lines, and the scientific findings of the effects of marriage on health have been very revealing and surprising in some instances.

-These findings confirm to a large extent what we all know instinctively at a gut-level: when you are in a good and happy relationship, it is right for your general health and wellbeing.
+These findings confirm to a large extent what we all know instinctively at a gut-level: when you are in a good and happy relationship, your general health and wellbeing improve.
 And of course, the opposite is also true.

-Due to the better general health and better lifestyle choices, it is understandable that the survival of happily married couples is longer than those who are either unhappily married or single.
+Due to the better general health and better lifestyle choices, it is understandable that the survival of happily married couples can be longer than those who are either unhappily married or single.